file9.ai

 Geography

-• 2,277 m - Elevation of Haakon VII Toppen, the highest point
+• 2,277 m elevation at Haakon VII Toppen, the highest point

 People and Society

-• Military personnel - Present on the island
+• Military personnel are present on the south side of the island

 Government

-Jan Mayen is a territory of Norway, administered from Oslo by the governor of Nordland county.
-Authority on the island has been delegated to a station commander of the Norwegian Defense Communication Service.
-The island's laws are those of Norway, and it is represented by the Norwegian flag.
+Jan Mayen is administered as a territory of Norway, managed from Oslo through the county governor of Nordland.
+Since 1994, authority has been delegated to a station commander from the Norwegian Defense Communication Service.
+The island is primarily protected as a nature reserve under Norwegian law.

 Communications